 I graduated in painting at the Academy of Fine Arts, Munich and studied economics at the Steinbeis College, Berlin and SDA Bocconi, Milan.
 After my studies, I worked for a few years in the media industry and managed an art gallery in Munich.
 Since 2011, I have focused on doing my own art.

 When I was a student at art school, most of us were very concerned about creating something new and exciting with our art.
 When we had finished a painting we started asking ourselves questions like “Well, this looks good, but is there any kind of newness about it?”

 20 years later, same thing.

-In the art world, quite a few people are still bothered by
+In the art world, quite a few people are still bothered by this strange question.

-I think that this is not a relevant way
+I think that this is not a relevant way to approach art:

-'new = exciting' inevitably will transform into 'old = boring' after some
+‘new = exciting’ inevitably will transform into ‘old = boring’ after some time.

-When I look at a piece of art, I don't care whether it's supposedly hot or
+When I look at a piece of art, I don’t care whether it’s supposedly hot or not.

 Neither do I want to be primed by elaborate explanations in advance.

 I am just going to take a look and see what happens.